Delta burns tons of jet fuel - but says it's on track to be carbon neutral. What? - KTVZ

 Air travel creates a significant amount of carbon emissions.
 Delta reports that in 2018, the most recent year for which data is available, its carbon dioxide emissions came to 37.7 million metric tons, with 98% of that coming from aircraft emissions.

-Flying is one of the worst ways to travel from a carbon emissions standpoint, said Peter Miller, a scientist at the National Resources Defense Council.
+Flying is one of the worst ways to travel from a carbon emissions standpoint, said Peter Miller, a scientist at the Natural Resources Defense Council.

 “If you’re going between DC and New York, and you have the option for how to travel, flying that short-haul flight is the worst of the three options,” he said.
 “Driving is not as bad, especially if you have a fuel efficient car.
 The train will generally be the best.”